UstadMobile/UstadMobile/app-desktop/README.md

 npx serve
 ```

+Commits in Android Studio

+Commits will miss changes to app-desktop/app-resources/common , even though they are not covered by
+gitignore.
+These must be added via the command line.

 Deploy to server:

 The output directory from conveyor should be copied to be accessible on the URL specified via the